cheesun/interlocked-rings/question3.md

 ### Switch from stack to loop implementation

 My current solution is recursive for the sake of clarity.
-This could be re-implemented as a loop in conjunction with a stack (in Javascript, an array).
-This would save time on memory stack winding and unwinding which is relatively expensive.
-In addition, it would prevent stack-overflow problems when the problem depth (999 for 500 rings) is deeper than stack depth (machine specific).
+This could be re-implemented as a loop in conjunction with a stack datastructure (in Javascript, an array).
+This would save time on stack winding and unwinding which is relatively expensive.
+In addition, it would prevent memory stack-overflow problems when the problem depth (999 for 500 rings) is deeper than stack depth (machine specific).

 ### Optimize the memo